 Please fill out the online sign-up form below to reserve a spot.
 The conversation groups leader will confirm your participation and send further details.

-The Library will offer an English Conversation Group led by native-speaker volunteers beginning in April 2019 on Tuesdays from 11h00-12h00.
+The Library will offer an English Conversation Group led by native-speaker volunteers beginning in on 14 September from 14h00-16h00.
 Here are the dates for the upcoming English conversation group meetings:

-NOTE: The French Conversation Circle is NOW FULL.
+NOTE: The English Conversation Group is NOW FULL.
 Please check back regularly for openings.

 About Our Conversation Group Leaders